GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/retrieving-data-from-an-external-api/en.md

 The [**HTTP Client**](https://gatographql/extensions/http-client/) extension allows us to execute HTTP requests against a webserver.

-This recipe demonstrates how to fetch data from an external API, using:
+This recipe demonstrates how to fetch data from an external API, by:

-- Mailchimp's REST API
-- GitHub's GraphQL API

-In particular, we will connect to Mailchimp's API to retrieve the members of an email list, extract their email, and do something with this data.
+- Connecting to Mailchimp's REST API to retrieve the members of an email list, extracting their email, and doing something with this data
+- Retrieving repositories from GitHub's GraphQL API

 ## Executing an HTTP request